iss000/OricExos/software/oricutron-oricexos/ReadMe.txt

                        "microdisc" or "m" for Microdisc
                        "jasmin" or "j" for Jasmin
+                       "bd500" or "b" for ByteDrive BD-500
+                       "pravetz" or "p" for Pravetz-8D FDC

   -s / --symbols     = Load symbols from a file
   -f / --fullscreen  = Run oricutron fullscreen